 We aim to inspire you to share our passion for countryside living informed by sustainable practice and research in climate change adaptation strategies.
-The climate projections for 2016 are likely the warmest average temperatures of any year on record with 2017 looking similar.
+The climate projections for 2016 have proven to be correct with the warmest average temperatures of any year on record with 2017 looking similar.
 We derive evidence-based adaptation strategies and attempt to turn relevant concepts and discussions into appropriate actions.
-Whether you are looking to board a horse at Roedown Horse Boarding LLC, are interested in countryside stewardship, or investigating Climate Change adaptation and extreme weather strategies for your farm, landholding or business, looking for a field location for geo-related education, workshop or retreat venue, we believe we can offer you an environmentally informed approach.
+Whether you are looking to board a horse at Roedown Horse Boarding LLC, are interested in countryside stewardship, or investigating Climate Change adaptation and extreme weather strategies for your farm, landholding or business, looking for a field location for environmental and climate-change education, workshop or retreat venue, we believe we can offer you an environmentally informed approach.

 Through developing sustainable strategies we strive to move from open to closed systems, gaining significant savings in energy, waste management and cost.
 Open systems often involve contracting outside expertise and capability which is a model that has increasingly proved unfit for our purpose.
 We have focused on building skills, capability and resilience back and reducing, or eliminating the reliance on offsite assistance.
 In areas such as waste management and horse manure, we have been able to redefine the value-chain for waste as inputs for a new form of use and value to Roedown.

 In 2013, Roedown was certified as an agricultural conservation steward by the Farm Stewardship Certification and Assessment Program (FSCAP) administered by the Maryland Association of Soil Conservation Districts.
 In the second decade of the 21 Century, we are striving to be chemical, carbon neutral and sustainable.
 This is a challenge that requires examination of all aspects of our way of living, stewardship and farming practices and is the focus of our work at Roedown Research R2.